 Originally, Constitution Memorial Day was meant to be commemorated on November 3 as that was the day when the new constitution was finalized.
-Many people lobbied for November 3 but it was not chosen because November 3 was also the day when war crime trials of imperial officers started.
-Thus, May 3 was finally chosen as it also happened to be the day when the new constitution replaced the older one.
+Many people lobbied for November 3 but it was not chosen because this was also the day when the war crime trials of imperial officers began.
+Thus, May 3 was finally chosen as it also happened to be the day on which the new constitution replaced the older one.
 As May 3 is a public holiday, many people also visit the constitution building to take pictures and experience the history.
-This is the only day when the building and the constitution papers are open to the public.
+This is the only day when the building and the constitution documents are open to the public.

 Constitution Memorial Day timeline

 The biggest and bloodiest war in human history starts in 1939, with Japan being part of the Axis Forces.